bptlab/gryphon/readme.txt

 browserify -t [ babelify --presets [ react ] ] ./public_src/js/index.js -o ./public/js/bundle.js

 Run the server and look at the index.html to continue.

+When running Windows, make sure to have the following additional dependencies installed:
+* Python 2.7 (Python >= 3 won't work!)
+* Any version of Visual Studio (use the --msvs_version=20XY switch for Visual Studio 20XY)